dreamcastdevs/awesome-dreamcast/README.md

 * [LMP3D](https://github.com/Kannagi/LMP3D) - A multi-platform 3D Lib. (*Looks abandoned but might be good for research*)
 * [DreamROQ](https://github.com/multimediamike/dreamroq) - A ROQ video player. (*No FPS lock, no sound*)
 * [libDreamroq](https://github.com/dreamcastdevs/libdreamroq) - A library version of ROQ video player, with sound.
+* [dreamcast-samples](https://github.com/maslevin/dreamcast-samples) - A repository containing a Dreamcast-specific graphics
+example for how to use VQ textures as a paletted framebuffer.
+Useful for emulators and procedural texture generation.

 ## Audio
 * [ALdc](https://gitlab.com/simulant/ALdc) - A OpenAL 1.2 implementation started by Kazade